Magirus-Deutz-Str. 12, D-89077 Ulm, Germany

 7. Liability for Conformity of the Goods

 7.1 (Duty of examination and notification) After acceptance, the Buyer must examine the goods without delay.
-Therefore he must observe the recognised industry standards.
+Therefore he must observe the recognised industrial standards.
 In any case, the Buyer loses the right to rely on a lack of conformity of the goods if it does not give notice to the Seller, exactly specifying the nature of the lack of conformity, as soon as he has discovered it or ought to have discovered it.
 After arrangement with the Seller the Buyer is responsible for the securing of all proofs.

 7.2 (Handling and storage) The proof of careful treatment and adequate and dry storage of the goods devolves on the Buyer.